IonelPopJara/aoc-2024/README.md

 ## How to compile

-To compile and run a `C` file, use the following command:
+To compile and run a `C` or a `Python` file, use the following command:

 ```bash
 ./compile_and_run.sh <day>